BaseMax/QuadraticEquationCalculator/README.md

 # Quadratic Equation Calculator (Quadratic Solver)

-I searched about topic and used exists source and code to implement this web page to calculate roots of Quadratic Equation with supporting **Complex Number**.
+I searched about "Quadratic Equation" topic and used exists source and code to implement this web page to calculate roots of **Quadratic Equation** with supporting **Complex Number**.

 ## Features